 Previously awarded works can be re-submitted only as part of a portfolio.
 Works that did not earn a Regional or National Award in previous years may be re-submitted to individual categories if they have been edited significantly.

-If you plan to submit work to another awards program or publication, review their rules first to confirm that they are willing to share rights and will not hold exclusive rights to your work.
-In the case that your work receives a Scholastic Award, it must be free to use in our publications or exhibitions.
+You may submit the same work you submit to us to other scholarship programs or contests or license it to others for non-exclusive publication.
+If you plan to submit work to another awards program or publication, review their rules first to confirm that they will not hold exclusive rights to your work.
+In the case that your work receives a Scholastic Art & Writing Award, it must be free to use in our publications or exhibitions under the non-exclusive license described in our participation terms.

-If your work has been previously published, exhibited, or recognized by another program, confirm that they do not hold exclusive rights to your work before submitting it to the Scholastic Awards.
-In the case that your work receives a Scholastic Award, it must be free to use in our publications or exhibitions.
+If your work has been previously published, exhibited, or recognized by another program, confirm that they do not hold exclusive rights to your work before submitting it to the Scholastic Art & Writing Awards.
+In the case that your work receives an Award, it must be free to use in our publications or exhibitions under the non-exclusive license described in our participation terms.